getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

 they can be uniquely located via one common mechanism.

 {% capture __alert_content -%}
-Debug information do not have to be associated to releases.
+Debug information does not have to be associated to releases.
 The unique debug identifier ensures that Sentry is able to choose the right files for every crash report.
 However, it is still recommended to configure releases in the client to benefit from other features.